Teacher Coaching and Leadership StyleSixth form students in grey blazers with house colour ties engaged in interactive leadership coaching session

 1. Active Listening: Cultivate the ability to truly listen to your colleagues.
 Understand their challenges, aspirations, and perspectives.
 Active listening builds trust and rapport, making teachers more receptive to coaching.

-2. Empathetic Approach: Demonstrate empathy and understanding towards teachers' experiences.
-Recognize that teaching is a demanding profession and offer support and encouragement during challenging times.
+2. Empathetic Approach: Demonstrate empathy and understanding towards teachers' experiences. recognise that teaching is a demanding profession and offer support and encouragement during challenging times.

 3. Questioning Techniques: Master the art of asking open-ended questions that prompt reflection and self-discovery.
 Instead of providing solutions, guide teachers to identify their own solutions through thoughtful questioning.